Filipiniana (Self-portrait in collaboration with Maella Santiago Pearl)

 Boxes have a sentimental value in a tradition that my family has practised, and lots of families in the Filipino diaspora practise even now.
 We would send a box of whatever we considered of value back to the Philippines.
 So my mum would send grocery items, chocolate, spam, toilet paper...

-To Santiago’s mind, these balikbayan boxes are an act of care that is not uncomplicated, and even represents hard truths.
+To Santiago’s mind, these balikbayan boxes are an act of care that is not uncomplicated, and they even represent hard truths.
 These boxes are part of the way remittances are received in the Philippines in a one-way flow of resources that ultimately entrenches the distribution of wealth between ‘developing’ countries with wealthier ones.
 ‘As migrants in Western countries, a position of power is projected upon us.
 At a micro scale, we are demonstrating a kind of colonial benevolence,’ she says.

 Exploring such imbalances has been a recurring theme in Santiago’s growing body of work since she commenced working ten years ago.
 She describes her practice as investigating ‘a personal conflict at the conjunction of Filipino ethnicity and Australian nationality’.
 So many of us who understand ourselves as being diasporic in Australia will feel this tension, existing as we do between expectations like duty and largesse, tradition and modernity.
 But what exactly is ‘tradition’?
 So much of what we think of as being traditional – and therefore now sacrosanct – was once new.